Thegladster/chess-bot-v3/README.md

 Obviously, change the `user` field of the first line to your computer's username.

+> Once edited, save the code into your text editor so you can copy and paste it into the command prompt whenever you need.

 If already in the folder's directory, only `python chessbot.py` has to be executed.

 If you want the chessbot to stop (as long as it is already moving the mouse for you), press the `p` key on your computer and hold it down until the process is aborted.

-**IMPORTANT:** Be sure to reference 'Additional Info' and 'Troubleshooting/FAQ' for further customization/inquiries.
+> Be sure to reference 'Additional Info' and 'Troubleshooting/FAQ' for further customization/inquiries.
 If you cannot find a solution to a problem in 'Troubleshooting/FAQ`, create an issue description in the main page.

 </details>
 <details>